mzhang28/sspaper/main.typ

 Cubical type theory @cohen_cubical_2016 is an extension of MLTT, a dependent type theory, that adds an interval-based path type for representing propositional equality, as opposed to the inductive identity type originally proposed by Martin-Löf.
 The intuition is to have a type $I$ with a DeMorgan structure (operations $and$, $or$, $not$) that can be composed to represent faces of $n$-dimensional cubes.
 The vertices of these cubes would be various terms to be identified.
+We discuss cubical type theory more in @cubicalPaths.

 An important operation on cubical path types is _homogeneous composition_.